THE AGE OF RECONCILIATION

 If we do not close our eyes and ears from seeing and hearing evil, if we do not fasten our gaze on the Lord Jesus at the right hand of the Father, we surely will succumb to the spiritual darkness now on the horizon.

 The bringing forth of Christ in the personalities of the saints will intensify the spiritual warfare and the distressing conditions on the earth.

-And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
-And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.
+So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.
 (Revelation 12:7-9)

 The dragon (Satan), and his angels still have their places in the heavens.
 But when a company of saints overcomes the accuser, the Father will give power to Michael and his angels to throw down Satan from the heavens into the earth.
 Then the earth will be a dreadful place in which to live.

 It is difficult to grasp the enormity of the expression “neither was their place found any more in heaven.”
 Satan and his angels always, from a time further back than man can imagine, have had their places in the heavens.
 During the age of reconciliation, which we believe to be beginning in the present hour, Satan and his followers will be forced from their ancient positions.
 This is a wonderful hope for the inhabitants of the heavens but the worst of all possible situations for those living on the earth.

 The war between God and Satan is not a war of authority or power, but of truth.
 Satan’s authority was destroyed on the cross of Calvary.
 God always retains all power.
 Satan has no power except what is given to him by the Lord.
 Satan must work in terms of deception.
 He must persuade people to believe a lie.
 Otherwise he can accomplish nothing.